How was the Fitness Index developed?

-For example, Cincinnati, OH scored 57.0 overall and ranked #29 while Milwaukee, WI scored 55.8 overall and ranked #34.
+For example, in 2018 Cincinnati, OH scored 57.0 overall and ranked #29 while Milwaukee, WI scored 55.8 overall and ranked #34.
 While Cincinnati ranked higher than Milwaukee in the 2018 Fitness Index, these two cities are actually very similar across most of the indicators as evidenced by the close scores; thus, there is little difference in the community fitness levels of the two.

 Also, while one of the 100 cities ranked #1 and another ranked #100, this doesn’t mean that the highest ranked city has excellent values across all indicators and the lowest ranked city has the lowest values on all indicators.
 The ranking merely indicates that, relative to each other, some cities scored better than others.
 Every city has room for improvement and every city has successes to celebrate.

 It’s also important to remember that a majority of the personal health indicators do not change rapidly and it will take time for the impact of new initiatives to be seen in most of the health indicators.
 Improvements in community and built environment indicators are important investments; consequently, notable changes in the health of residents are expected to slowly but surely follow.

 The Fitness Index indicators and methods are reviewed and updated regularly by the ACSM American Fitness Index Advisory Board.
 Due to continuous updates to the Fitness Index, comparisons of overall rank, score, and sub-scores from previous years should be avoided due to updates to the indicators.
 Individual indicators that have not changed can be compared to data from 2018 and 2019 only.